TotalSync/Axolotl/DevNotes.md

 ```cs
 gameObject.GetComponent<PurchaseInteraction>().onPurchase.AddListener(new UnityAction<Interactor>(transform.parent.GetComponent<TargetMultiShopBehaviour>().purchaseCorrection));
 ```
 If you want the terminal to be greyed out and unavailable to purchase, all you must do is `PurchaseInteraction.SetAvailable = false;`.
-The availability in networked, so you will have to do it this way instead of just directly setting `PurchaseInteraction.available = false;`
+The availability in networked, so you will have to do it this way instead of just directly setting `PurchaseInteraction.available = false;`.